 - Mrs Fiona Askins (Vice Chair of Governors, Personal Development, Behaviour and Attitudes Committee; Leadership & Management Committee) - Head of Savings at Penrith Building Society and a member of the Chamber of Trade Executive team.
 I love family and friends time above everything!

 - Dr Martin Duke (Chair of Governors, Curriculum & Impact Committee; Leadership & Management Committee) - I joined in March 16.
 Recently retired chemist after 36 yr in industry.
 Enjoy walking, narrowboats, canals, cooking and all things science.

-- Mr David Hallet (Teaching & Learning Committee) Retired headteacher.
+- Mr David Hallett (Teaching & Learning Committee) Retired headteacher.
 Sixteen years head of a large urban fringe primary school.
 Over 40 years experience working in education.
 Experienced assessor of trainee teachers.
-Educational interests, math, special needs and behaviour management.
+Educational interests, maths, special needs and behaviour management.
 Currently a trustee of a local animal charity.
 My new life challenges are to teach myself to play the piano, guitar and saxophone.

-- Mrs Stacey Parkinson (Curriculum & Impact Committee)
+- Mrs Stacey Parkinson (Teaching & Learning Committee)

 Local Authority Governor:

 - Mrs Liz Appleby (Curriculum & Impact Committee) joined March 2019, work in Special Education supporting teaching staff in analysing Outcomes for Learners.
 I love to learn and helping others to enjoy their learning.
 Very keen sports fan and hill walker.